Ikenna caught a movement through the corner of his eyes.

 Truth be told, Ikenna had stopped being as much of a workaholic because he looked forward to their evening chats on the phone.
 His PA had even made a comment about how special this woman must be, but he ignored the statement.

 There was no use getting ahead of himself.
 For now, she was just a lovely woman he connected with on multiple levels that he was still getting to know.

-“Besides,” Ifeamaka continued, “I can hold a tune.
-I don’t know about you, so I don’t think anybody will be laughing at me.”
+“Besides,” Ifeamaka continued, “I don’t know about you but I can hold a tune, so I don’t think anybody will be laughing at me.”

 Ikenna cocked an eyebrow.